AUTh-CSAL/CatabraFFT.jl/README.md

 cd CatabraFFT.jl
 julia --threads=1
 ```
-press `]` to enter the package manager and backspace to exit it, and run the following commands in the Julia REPL:
+press `]` to enter the package manager (and backspace to exit it when done), and run the following commands in the Julia REPL:

 ```julia
 ] activate benchmarks